Podcast But Outside: History

+The podcast joined the Headgum network in 2024, with the December 4 episode being the first one released as part of the network.
+The episode was also Hersch's last as a host of the podcast.

 Content

 The hosts employ "deadpan humour, often bordering on satire."
 The edited video often shows "zoom-ins, graphics, and flashbacks to past episodes" for further entertainment.
 Reoccurring gags are the hosts "lying about their ages, and bleeping out other podcasts’ names because they are competition."
 There is an estimated 5–10% success rate in courting passersby to agree to an interview.
 Upon completion of the interview, guests are customarily given a single US dollar as well as a sticker for their participation.
-During the COVID-19 lockdown, the show took to Omegle and featured a dating competition and video therapy sessions.